splunk/observability-workshop/docs/monitoring-as-code/index.md

     cd ~/signalfx-jumpstart
     ```

-The environment variables needed should already be set from [Deploy the Smart Agent in K3s](../../otel/k3s/#2-use-helm-to-deploy-agent).
+The environment variables needed should already be set from [Installation using Helm](../../otel/k3s/#2-installation-using-helm).
 If not, create the following environment variables to use in the Terraform steps below

 === "Shell Command"